Updated: Dec 14, 2021

 "No temptation has overtaken you except what is common to mankind.
 And God is faithful; he will not let you be tempted beyond what you can bear.
 But when you are tempted, he will also provide a way out so that you can endure it." - 1 Corinthians 10:13

 I want to also stress the importance of continuing in reading the bible.
 Since everyday is a battle for our souls, then everyday we must prepare ourselves by reading the Word of God.
 Everyday we need to seek God.
 I know things pop up: maybe you overslept, you got called into a meeting, you have to wake up at 5 AM to help get your kids ready for school , or any number of other situations arise.
 God isn't a tyrant saying, "Everyday, if you don't wake up first thing in the morning to read your bible, you're going to hell."
 No!
 But what He is saying, and lovingly at that, is, "Spend time with me today.
-Listen to the bible or to sound biblical teachings (David Middleton, Billy Graham, Heather Lindsey, Charles Stanley are a few sound teachers that I listen to) on your way way to said meeting or after you drop off your kids.
-He is saying find time to seek Him daily, because it's most important thing in the scheme of your life.
+Listen to the bible or to sound biblical teachings (David Wilkerson, Paul Washer, Billy Graham, and Charles Stanley are a few sound teachers that I listen to) on your way way to said meeting or after you drop off your kids.
+He is saying find time to seek Him daily, because it's the most important thing in the scheme of your life that will help you stay free from sin.

 The great thing about the gift of repentance is that we can start today!
 Even if we fell down yesterday or 5 minutes ago and gave in to serving sin... it's not too late!
 We can repent and begin to walk in newness of life right now.
 Confess your sins and God will be faithful and just to forgive you and to cleanse you from all (every ounce!) unrighteousness.